 DELINQUENT ACCOUNTS.
 The University reserves the right to withhold readmission to a student until all delinquent accounts owed the University by the student have been paid.
-Transcripts of credits are not issued for students whose accounts are delinquent.
 Diplomas will be withheld for graduates who have delinquent accounts.

 A past-due account becomes delinquent 30 days after a charge has been applied.
 At this time, the account can be referred to a collection agency unless arrangements are made with Student Business Services.
 Collection agency charges will be added to the student's account unless prohibited by the student's state of residence.